d-bl/GroundForge/docs/help/Choose-Stitches.md

 * _Top left:_ the definition of a pattern created by one of the example page.
   The digits inside the circles determine the configuration of arrows arriving at that position.
-  The rows and columns determine the id's assigned to stitches.
-  For example the top-left (5) gets id A1.
-Well, that's the theory.
-  Under circumstance the id's in a row of stitches may start somewhere halfway the matrix and the stitches wander a little away from their matrix position, see issue [#96].
 * _Top right:_ how the pattern definition looks like when repeated.
 The colored dots are explained on the "reshape" pages.
 * _Bottom:_ the diagrams generated with the chosen stitches.
   When hovering with your mouse over a stitch (in a generated pattern, not the screenshot above), your browser is supposed to show the id and instructions of a stitch.